sowonjeong/gnn-geometry-uai/README.md

 # gnn-geometry-uai

 ## 1. Overview
-This repository contains the implementation and experiments of different graph operators.
+This repository contains the implementation and experiments of different graph convolution operators.

 ## 2. Setup
 ### 2-1.
 Installation